mariuzzo/Dripicons/README.md

 Dripicons
 =========

-Free set of line icons for the web base on Dripicons.
+Free set of line icons for the web, based on Dripicons.